FlipsideCrypto/fsc-evm/doc_descriptions/core/prices.md

 {% docs evm_prices_fact_prices_ohlc_hourly_table_doc %}

 A comprehensive fact table holding id and provider specific open, high, low, close hourly prices, from multiple providers.
 This data set includes raw, non-transformed data coming directly from the provider APIs and rows are not intended to be unique.
-As a result, there may be data quality issues persisting in the APIs that flow through to this fact based model.
+As a result, there may be data quality issues persisting in the APIs that flow through to this fact-based model.
 If you are interested in using a curated data set instead, please utilize ez_prices_hourly.

 {% enddocs %}